Guitar Tab Versus Standard Music Notation - Which Should You Learn?

 The standard notation staff shows the notes of the music.
 The pitch of each note is determined by its vertical position on the staff.
 The higher up in the staff it appears, the higher its pitch.
 The duration of each note is shown by the shape of the symbol.
 Standard notation's purpose is to 'show' what the music sounds like.
 It's not meant to show you how to play it on any instrument.
 Learning standard notation for guitar involves locating all the notes on fretboard, learning when and how long to play them, and what all the other signs and symbols mean.
 It takes many months of (preferably daily) practice to start to become competent, let alone fluent.

-In the tab example, the lines represent the six strings in ascending pitch order, and the numbers on those strings tell you which fret to hold when playing that string.
-Read from left to right and that's it learned - No need for months of study to understand tab.
+In the tab example above, the lines represent the six strings in ascending pitch order, and the numbers on those strings tell you which fret to hold when playing that string.
+Read from left to right and that's it learned There's no need for months of study to understand tab.
 What basic tablature doesn't tell you, however, is when the notes are to be played and for how long they should be held.
-This example is so simple, however, that just by playing the notes without caring too much about timing, you would still instantly recognise it.
+The above example is so simple, however, that just by playing the notes without caring too much about timing, you would still instantly recognise it.
 A more complex song would be impossible to play correctly unless you already knew how it was supposed to sound.

 If you're still not quite sure how tab works, see the link at the end of this article to read my lesson on guitar tablature basics.